-The linear eigenfunctions in the (nonperiodic) ballooning angle θ for the hybrid root, for these maximizing values of α , θ_0 , and $k{\theta}(\theta = 0)\rho_i$, are shown for the seven cases in Fig. 9.
+The linear eigenfunctions in the (nonperiodic) ballooning angle θ for the hybrid root, for these maximizing values of α , θ_0 , and $k{\theta}(\theta = 0)\rho_i$, are shown for the nine cases in Fig. 9.
 Note that the (complex) normalization is arbitrary for these eigenfunctions.
 All of them have (half) width (at half maximum) from of order one radian or less, up to about two radians.

-Finally, we vary $\eta = \eta_i = \eta_e$ from zero to four for each of these cases, for the maximizing values of α , θ_0 , and $k{\theta}(\theta=0)\rho_i$.
+Finally, we vary $\eta = \eta_i = \eta_e$ from zero to four for each of these cases, for the maximizing values of α , θ_0 , and $k{\theta}(\theta = 0)\rho_i$.
 This variation will give us additional information about the CTEM and ITG destabilization mechanisms for each of these cases.
 In this process, the total pressure gradient is kept constant, so as to maintain consistency with the MHD equilibrium.
 This means, for instance, that as η_i and η_e increase, and thus as the ion temperature gradient and the electron temperature gradient increase, the electron and ion density gradient decreases.
 The results of this variation are shown in Fig. 10.
 As mentioned, the real frequency makes a transition from the electron diamagnetic direction to the ion diamagnetic direction as η increases.
-All of the seven cases are strongly unstable for η values at the upper end of the η range, where both the ITG and CTEM mechanisms are operative.
+All of the nine cases are strongly unstable for η values at the upper end of the η range, where both the ITG and CTEM mechanisms are operative.
 All of the cases have roughly comparable linear growth rates there, except for the HSX case, which has a substantially higher growth rate.
 This is due to the facts that the HSX case has both a short effective connection length (which enhances the ITG mechanism) and substantial bad curvature at $\theta = 0$ (which enhances the CTEM mechanism), and is the only case with both of these attributes.
-Then, as η is reduced from this range to be below η_i^c , the ITG mechanism turns off, leaving only the CTEM mechanism operative.
+Then, as η is reduced from this range to be below η_i^c . the ITG mechanism turns off, leaving only the CTEM mechanism operative.
 What happens for each of the cases for small η depends on the details of the bad curvature localization and the trapped particle localization, as weighted by the eigenfunction.
 For this kind of η -variation where the density gradient increases as the temperature gradients decrease, for a nearly circular cross-section tokamak the growth rate can have a strong increase, below a minimum for $\eta \simeq \eta_i^c$, with a maximum at $\eta = 0$, as seen in Fig. 4 of Ref.
 28. On the other hand, for a strongly non-circular cross-section tokamak, where the bad curvature is much weaker near $\theta = 0$, the rise in growth rate can be much weaker, with the maximum growth rate away from $\eta = 0$, as seen in Fig. 1 of Ref.
+28.

-28. In the present stellarator cases, a range of behaviours is seen, from the NCSX-J=0, NCSX, and LHD cases, which have local maxima in the growth rate at $\eta = 0$, to the HSX, W7-X, and NCSX-SYM cases, whose growth rates decrease monotonically down to $\eta = 0$ (though the overall destabilization of the HSX case is much larger), to the QPS case, which is completely stable for $\eta \lesssim 0.5$.
-The implications of these different types of variation will be discussed in Sec.
-V.
+In the present stellarator cases, a range of behaviours is seen, from the NCSX-J=0, NCSX, and LHD cases, which have local maxima in the growth rate at $\eta = 0$, to the HSX, W7-X, NCSX-SYM, NCSX-TOK, and NCSX-BETA cases, whose growth rates decrease monotonically down to $\eta = 0$ (though the overall destabilization of the HSX case is much larger), to the QPS case, which is completely stable for $\eta \leq 0.5$.
+The NCSX-TOK case has uniformly higher growth rates than the NCSX-SYM case.
+This is due to the increase in the amount of bad curvature caused by positive magnetic shear (in the tokamak sense)